-This report details the findings of the 2020 material change assessment.
+This report details the findings of the 2020 material change assessment and contains supplementary commentary subsequent to the follow up assessment in March 2021.

 Each section of the accreditation report begins with the relevant AMC accreditation standards.

 The members of the 2020 AMC team are listed at Appendix One.